antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 "You know best about that shite."

-"There are men I know in the City who do considerably better.
+"There are men I know in the City who know considerably better.
 I'm taking hints from some of the more cautious among them.
 The fellows who've been doing it for a few decades."

 The topic was, however, tedious.
 Another sip of whisky, and the warm glow commenced its spread through his blood.
 Julius felt himself begin to relax at last, truly relax.
 Malcolm was in good case; he'd been delighted by his present.
 They would end their evening with love-making.
 Julius found himself of a mind to get started on that happy project soon.
 He kissed the back of Malcolm's neck again.